In the clinic for June 23, 2025

 June 23, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Fractyl Health, Irhythm, Medtronic.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Alzinova, Capricor, Grifols, Zealand.

 Briefs